Skip to content

 Usage Method

-/// Create a view, this method must be called before [starView], currently there is none in the Flutter route
+/// View creation, this method must be called before [starView], currently not available in Flutter routes

 /// [viewName] Interface name